headerheader

 Bavaria’s largest University of Applied Sciences

-The Munich University of Applied Sciences (MUAS) is the largest and also most diverse in that they encompass a wide array of subjects.
-It is a public university with approximately 17,800 students.
+The Munich University of Applied Sciences (MUAS) is the largest and most diverse in the region, offering a wide range of subjects.
+As a public university, it is home to approximately 17,800 students.

 Munich University of Applied Sciences (MUAS)